sul-dlss-labs/estimation/0005-etd-decouple-fedora.md

   * <https://github.com/sul-dlss/hydra_etd/issues/348>
 * Update deployment tools (capistrano) for managing sidekiq
 * Move data stored in properties, workflow, and readers datastreams to an RDBMS
-* Create a dashboard for the service manager for visualizing objects in the database.
+* Create a dashboard in the ETD application that gives the service manager the ability to inspect objects in the database (similar to looking at datastreams in Argo).
 * Switch to the SDR deposit API, (currently using files in NFS mount + accssionWF)
 * Manual integration testing
 * etc